How Do Installment Loans Affect Your Credit?

 Debt Consolidation for Credit Cards

 The same can be said with credit card debt.
 Credit cards work on a system of revolving debt, meaning that they have a range of credit to be used and must be paid on a flexible monthly requirement.
 If your credit score has taken a hit from outstanding debt on your credit card, then an installment loan can take some of that weight off and assist you in paying it off with smaller interest rates.
-This would best used in avoiding maxing out your credit card, which you’d want to avoid because it increases your credit utilization rate and significantly lowers your credit score.
+This would best be used in avoiding maxing out your credit card, which you’d want to avoid because it increases your credit utilization rate and significantly lowers your credit score.

 Debt consolidation does hurt your credit score, albeit temporarily.
-Since you are taking on more debt, you will go through a period of time when your score dips; however, if you pay off the loan within the agreed upon time responsibly, then your credit will be far greater than prior to your consolidation.
+Since you are taking on more debt, you will go through a period of time when your score dips; however, if you pay off the loan within the agreed-upon time responsibly, then your credit will be far greater than prior to your consolidation.
 It’s vital to keep in mind that this method only works if you use the loan to retire existing debt as opposed to taking on more.

 Installment Loan Utilization